Old buildings hold light and space in a way new ones rarely do.

-Positioned on the ground floor with easy access to the Queen Victoria Street entrance, the apartment also benefits from the building's stunning sky-open atrium which floods the complex with natural light and creates a real sense of community and security.
-One secure car bay and storeroom included.
+The apartment is on the ground floor, steps from the Queen Victoria Street entrance, and the building's sky-open atrium fills the complex with natural light, adding a real sense of community and security.
+A secure car bay and storeroom are included.

 FEATURES YOU WILL LOVE:

-• Sky-open atrium with natural light throughout the complex
+Sky-open atrium filling the complex with natural light

 This property at 3/36 Queen Victoria Street, Fremantle is a one bedroom, one bathroom apartment listed for sale by Damien Anthony at Fremantle Co.